openhab/website/blog/2018-10-29-smart-home-day-eclipsecon-europe-2018.md

 #### The Agenda

+The day was packed with content from 10am in the morning until 5pm in the afternoon.
 All videos are available on a [YouTube playlist](https://www.youtube.com/playlist?list=PLEGbpQEn6rvyikXIhZXmuztwgUz7V8Ufs) as well as on [media.ccc.de](https://media.ccc.de/c/ece-shd18).

 | Presentation | Video |
 |-|-|